Ambulance cover is important as you never know when an emergency may happen.

 What you need to be fully covered for your state

 To be fully covered in Victoria, you need to take out an Ambulance Victoria subscription.
 Visit the Ambulance Victoria website for joining options.

-When you've signed up, GMHBA will pay a benefit towards your ambulance subscription each year if you are on any Gold or Silver extras cover,* to help offset the cost of your comprehensive ambulance cover.
+When you've signed up, GMHBA will pay a benefit towards your ambulance subscription each year if you are on any Top or Mid extras cover,* to help offset the cost of your comprehensive ambulance cover.
 From there, you are covered in full for ambulance transport, paramedic care and treatment, including air ambulance throughout Australia.

 Take out any GMHBA hospital cover and you’re automatically covered for emergency transportation within either NSW or the ACT.